matthewliuswims/name-keeper/README.md

 6. list styleof description.
 7. delete button moved up. delete button text. right after the group.
 8. this process cannot be undone.
+9. bugwith only 1 person in group <-- replicate by making 1 group and 1 user and going to users screen

 ### Manual Regression Testing Process